JetBrains/kotlin-web-site/docs/topics/unsigned-integer-types.md

 Unsigned types support most of the operations of their signed counterparts.

 > Unsigned numbers are implemented as [inline classes](inline-classes.md) with the single storage property of the corresponding
 > signed counterpart type of the same width.
+However, due to the compiler's mangling of signatures containing unsigned types,
-Nevertheless, changing type from unsigned type to signed counterpart (and vice versa)
+> changing the type from unsigned to its signed counterpart or the other way around
 > is a _binary incompatible_ change.
+>
+> For more information, see [Mangling](inline-classes.md#mangling).
 >
 {type="note"}